 Contributor License Agreements

 The Django software foundation is asking all past and future contributors to sign a contributor license agreement.
-Every contributor of non-trivial amounts of code (more than just a line or two) to Django is required to sign such a document.
-If somebody is unable to sign the document, their contribution (whether it be code, or documentation or string translations) will be removed from Django.
+Every contributor of non-trivial amounts of code (more than just a line or two) to Django should sign such a document.
+If somebody is unable to sign the document, their contribution (whether it be code, or documentation or string translations) may need to be removed from Django.

 The CLA ensures that the Django Software Foundation has clear license to all its contributions, which in turns lets us guarantee to users that we have no "stray" intellectual property or differently-licensed material.